 The results of the FAFSA will be sent to the College so long as the College’s schools code is included in the appropriate section of the form.
 The school code for Thomas Aquinas College is 023580.
 Thomas Aquinas College requires that parental financial information be included on the FAFSA for both dependent and independent students unless the Director of Financial Aid has specifically instructed otherwise.

-U.S. citizens and eligible non-citizens must complete the FAFSA.
+U.S. citizens and eligible non-citizens must complete the FAFSA if they are seeking institutional financial aid from the College.
 Canadian students and other international students do not need to complete the FAFSA.

 Thomas Aquinas College’s CFFS (either the U.S., Canada, or International version, depending on the student's nationality) can be obtained from the College’s website.

 Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be a freshman or sophomore in 2014-15 and who do not already have a four-year Cal Grant award.
 In addition to completing a FAFSA by March 3, 2014, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 3, 2014 (postmark deadline).

 Tax returns: All applicants for institutional financial aid must send a signed copy of parents’ and student’s federal tax return to the Financial Aid Office at Thomas Aquinas College by April 15, 2014* (postmark deadline):